 Integration Testing will involve testing all REST services in cooperation with the GCP Dialogflow service.
 Therefore, this occurs when the work of all REST services and setup of the Dialogflow service chat agents are completed.
 This will utilize GCP’s assistant service to fully test the system.

 End-to-End (E2E) Testing.
-At the time of this document’s delivery, a detailed test plan for Formscriber – Dialogflow Service as it interacts with the other team’s deliverables is not yet identified.
+At the time of this document’s delivery, a detailed test plan for Form Scriber – Dialogflow Service as it interacts with the mobile teams deliverables are not yet identified.
 However, it is worth-noting in this document of the intent to perform such testing since the data inputs of our application will depend on the requests of another team.
-Similarly, other teams like the web team will also rely on data that our team will provide.
-As the project evolves and gets completed, test cases for this particular method are to be determined as the process of identifying them will need coordination with the other teams.
+Similarly, the mobile team will rely on the services that our team will provide.
+As the project evolves and gets completed, test cases for this particular testing method are to be determined as the process of identifying them will need further coordination with the mobile team .

 Out-of-Scope

-Out-of-scope testing activities for the Formscriber – Dialogflow Service include performance testing, stress testing, system testing, and user acceptance testing.
+Out-of-scope testing activities for the Form Scriber – Dialogflow Service include performance testing, stress testing, system testing, and user acceptance testing.

 Test Objective

-The objectives of the testing of the "Formscriber Project" are:
+The objectives of the testing of the "Form Scriber Project" are:

 Check to see if the intents within Dialogflow are functioning as expected.